Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Introduction

 of proalgebraic groups with connected kernel, so $\pi_{0}(\alg{\Gamma}(A)) = \pi_{0}(\mathcal{A}_{x})$.
 This explains how $\pi_{0}(\mathcal{A}_{x})$ can be functorially recovered from $\alg{\Gamma}(A)$.
 Here it is essential to put a proalgebraic group structure on $\alg{\Gamma}(A)$ to make sense of its $\pi_{0}$.
 On the other hand, the Hochschild-Serre spectral sequence

 for a finite Galois extension $L / K$ shows that $R \alg{\Gamma}(K, A)$ can be recovered from $R \alg{\Gamma}(L, A)$ very cheaply, while there is no such simple relation for N\'eron models.

 We expect some duality between the proalgebraic group $\alg{\Gamma}(A)$ and the ind-algebraic group $\alg{H}^{1}(A^{\vee})$ that takes care of $\pi_{0}(\alg{\Gamma}(A))$.
 This should be analogous to the usual local Tate duality in the finite residue field case.
-A little more precisely, let's expect that there should be a quasi-isomorphism
+A little more precisely, let's expect that there should be an isomorphism

 up to some completion of the left-hand side.
 Here $R \sheafhom_{k}$ is some internal $R \Hom$ functor for the category of ind- or proalgebraic groups over $k$.
 The actual duality statement needs the completion or double-dual as in previous subsection, since semi-abelian varieties (appearing in $\mathcal{A}_{x}$) are not double-dual invariant (while unipotent groups are so).
 Let's ignore the double-dual.
 This duality statement is robust for Galois descent: if it is true for $A$ over a finite Galois extension $L / K$, then it is true for $A$ over $K$, basically by the Hochschild-Serre spectral sequence above.